jhannes/openapi-generator-typescript-fetch-api/README.md

 Generates code from `snapshotTests/input/*.json` to `snapshotTests/output` and compares with `snapshotTests/snapshot`.
 The test will fail on any changes.
 This test is great to check that any changes didn't have unintended effects.

-When changes to the generated code are desired, one approach is the manually change the snapshots and then run this tests and tweak the generator until the desired result.
+When changes to the generated code are desired, one approach is to manually change the snapshots and then run this tests and tweak the generator until the desired result.

 In addition to `snapshotTests`, this test also runs on files in the `.gitignore`d directory `localSnapshotTests`.
 This is great if you want to verify changes using your private project specifications.

 ### io.github.jhannes.openapi.typescriptfetchapi.VerifyOutputTests

-Generates code from `snapshotTests/input/*.json` to `snapshotTests/verify` and runs `npm install` and `npm run build` on each output directory to verify that there are no Typescript or Eslint errors.
+Generates code from `snapshotTests/input/*.json` to `snapshotTests/verify` and runs `npm install` and `npm run verify` on each output directory to verify that there are no Typescript or Eslint errors.

-Notice that due to laziness, this test currently only runs on Windows.